oberd/oui/README.md

 ### Overview

-Oui has the goal of standardizing a User Interface platform for all Oberd Platform Applications.
+Oui has the goal of standardizing user interface components for all Oberd Platform Applications.

 Components should have these goals in mind: